 The city of Euharlee, just west of Cartersville, is home to the oldest covered bridge in Georgia as well as a picturesque 1850s village.
 Its signature bridge, on the National Register of Historic Sites, is open daily.

 Civil War presence is evidenced by the remains of Milam's Bridge.
 The original bridge was burned May 21, 1864, by Jackson's Cavalry.
 Upon being rebuilt after the war, it remained in service until the 1970s.
-Plans are underway to restroe this steel truss bridge as a bike and pedestrian path.
+Plans are under way to restore this steel truss bridge as a bike and pedestrian path.

 The name Euharlee is derived from a well-known Indian name "Eufaula" and means "she laughs as she runs."
-The are has been continuously occupied since 800 B.C., and contains numerous archeological traces of earlier Indian civilizations.
+The area has been continuously occupied since 800 B.C. and contains archeological traces of earlier civilizations.

-Euharlee was settled in 1840s around several mills and was first known as Burge's Mill, named after the Burge family.
+Euharlee was settled in the 1840s and was first known as Burge's Mill.
 In 1852, it became incorporated as Euharleeville.
-In 1870, a new charter was enacted changing the name to Euharlee.
+In 1870, a new charter was enacted, changing the name to Euharlee.

 Hours of Operation

 Sunday: 2:00PM - 4:00PM